projectshft/intro-to-node/README.md

 For simplicity sake, we're going to be using [repl.it](repl.it).
 Navigate to [this link](https://repl.it/@AaronHayslip/Star-Wars-API) to get started.
 The first thing you'll want to do is click "fork" at the top, middle of the page:

 ![img](https://www.projectshift.io/wp-content/uploads/2018/11/Screen-Shot-2018-11-27-at-3.50.29-PM.png)

+This will allow you to have your own copy of our project.
+Okay, before we move on, we have a ton to talk about.

+## What is Node and Why is it Useful?
+Wikipedia says, "Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser."

+What does that mean?

+JavaScript is almost always thought of as being run in the browser, but with Node, we can execute JavaScript outside of the browser.
+Why is this awesome?
+Well, it allows us to run Node in new environments to do awesome things like, create web servers.

+And what exactly does that mean?

+With Node, we're not stuck with Java, Ruby, Python, etc for writing code for the "back end", we can use JavaScript to do that also.
+We're not only _able_ to use JavaScript with Node, but thanks to Node, writing JavaScript on the back-end is super fast and performant.
+Node make's JavaScript a first-class server-side langauge.